National Chiropractic Health Month 2018

 For National Chiropractic Health Month 2018 this October, the American Chiropractic Association (ACA) and its members will encourage the public to move more – to “Move 4 Life” -- to improve and maintain their musculoskeletal and overall health.
 As part of the campaign, chiropractors will provide information about musculoskeletal health and tips to stay active and prevent injury.

 Movement is vitally important to overall health.
 Physical activity not only helps reduce the risk of cardiovascular disease, Type 2 diabetes and even some cancers, it also strengthens our bones and muscles.
-As we age, the health of our bones and muscles -- also known as our musculoskeletal system -- is especially important in reducing the frequency and severity of back pain as well as preventing falls and other injuries that can lead to disability and limit our ability to engage in daily activities.
+As we age, the health of our bones, muscles and joints -- also known as our musculoskeletal system -- is especially important in reducing the frequency and severity of back pain as well as preventing falls and other injuries that can lead to disability and limit our ability to engage in daily activities.
 For these reasons, it’s essential to move now, to move later…to move for life…to stay healthy and strong, active and engaged.

 For questions about NCHM, email email@example.com.

 For Members of the Chiropractic Profession:

 Campaign Toolkit -- resources and ideas to help you participate in National Chiropractic Health Month!

 For Members of the Public: Get Moving!